 - Flora & Curl Curl Refresh Clay Wash, contains bentonite and rhassoul clay – available here.

 When & How Often?

 This depends on what kind of clarifying you need for your hair – do you need a clarifying shampoo or a chelating one?
 If you need a chelating shampoo to clarify, I recommend every four to six weeks.
 No more than once a month, even when using the natural alternatives to the harsher EDTA chelating ingredients.
 Research, and my personal experience, suggests that natural chelating agents aren’t as effective at removing mineral deposit build up as EDTA ingredients.
 I find the Kinky Curly Come Clean slightly less drying, but not as effective, as Bumble & Bumble Sunday Shampoo.

 If you don’t swim in the pool or the ocean, or live in a hard water area, then a regular clarifying shampoo is sufficient.
 The general consensus on clarifying is not to do it more than once a month.
 And you may need to do it more than once to fully clarify and detox your hair from product and mineral build up.
 Especially if you haven’t done it in a while.
 Personally, I don’t find the Bounce Curl Clarifying Shampoo dries out my hair.
 I can use it once a week, followed by a good conditioner, with no problems.
-I alternate it with As I Am Coconut Co-Wash or Bounce Curl Moisturising Shampoo.
+I alternate it with As I Am Coconut Co-Wash or Bounce Curl Moisturising Shampoo, use CURLYCAILIN10 at checkout for $$ off.
 However, because I live in a hard water area, I still need to use a chelating shampoo every four to six weeks.

 Have you clarified your hair before?
 Share your favourite clarifying or chelating shampoo in the comments below.

 Check out this post on How I Get Root Volume in my curly hair